nasa-gibs/worldview-options-eosdis/common/brand/pages/new.md

 * Added Worldview stamp to animation GIFs
 * Fixed bug that prevented borders and place names from being visible in animation GIFs
 * Added option to slow animation speed down to 0.5 frames per second(fps).
-The previous minimium was 1 fps.
+The previous minimum was 1 fps.
 * Fixed accidental date change on map panning bug

 ## Known Issues